Engee documentation

 Conclusion

-We have examined the performance of a simple single position radar system.
-The final graph of the integrator output shows that the system found the peak, that is, it was able to detect an object at a distance of 2000 metres.
-This means that this radar method works correctly.
+We have reviewed the operation of a simple single-position radar system.
+The final graph of the integrator's output shows that the system has found a peak, that is, it was able to detect an object at a distance of 2000 meters.
+This means that this radar method is working correctly.